kuldeepvarma7413/kuldeepvarma7413/README.md

-- 👋 Hi, I’m kul deep varma'
+- 👋 Hi, I’m kul deep varma.
-- 👀 I’m interested in software development.
+- 👀 I’m interested in web development.
-- 🌱 I’m currently learning programming languages.
+- 🌱 I’m currently learning programming languages and working on my skills.
 - 💞️ I’m looking to collaborate on projects regarding inhancing skills.
 - 📫 How to reach me : you can find me
 -    Insta : @kuldeepvarma7413